 DON’T MISS THIS!

 There’s nothing quite as fun as sleeping under the stars.
 The best part about camping is that you can do it anywhere!
 Pitch a tent in the backyard, head to a friend’s open field or down to the creek banks.
-No matter where you go, enjoy some typical camping fun, like S’mores, weenie roasts, ghost stories and campfire songs.
+No matter where you go, enjoy some typical camping fun, like S’mores over the campfire grill, weenie roasts, ghost stories and campfire songs.
 As much as you dislike the inconveniences of camping, try to remember that you set the tone for the trip.
 If the kids think you’re having a great time, they’ll follow your lead!

 The best part about beach vacations is that you can literally stay on the beach all day, instead of visiting overpriced tourist areas.
 Kids can spend hours splashing in the waves, building sand castles and walking along the beach!
 You can save plenty of money by staying in a hotel that isn’t on the beach, but just a block away.

 Whether you want to head to Smokey Mountain National Park or Glacier National Park, there’s plenty of fun for the whole family.
 Enjoy nature, take in beautiful scenery and make memories that will last a lifetime.
 The admission prices to each park vary but they are very affordable.
 Today, you can get into Grand Canyon National Park for just $35 for the entire car full of people and it’s good for 7 days.
 That’s only $5 per day for the whole family to enjoy some of the most gorgeous views in America!

 Get instant access to our “National Parks Bucket List” when you join our weekly newsletter!